Linkurious/documentation-resources/Plugins/Plugins Developer Documentation/README.md

 - "error-manifest": the plugin did not start because its manifest was invalid

 ## Restarting all plugins

+From the [Plugins Manager](#managing-plugins-with-the-plugins-manager) page, you can start, stop or restart an individual plugin using its actions.

 When saving the configuration of plugins through the Web interface (see [how to configure a plugin](#configuring-a-plugin)), pressing the “save” button actually updates the configuration and restarts all plugins.